ericsporto/ericsporto/README.md

 ### Can you hear me???
+I did make my career transition and now, I'm working like a Pleno Web Developer and being happy!
 Here is Eric de Souza Porto Carvalho 👋

 <div align="center">